mealie-recipes/mealie/docs/docs/community-guide/bulk-url-import.md

 !!! info
-    This example was submitted by a user.
-Have an Example?
-Submit a PR!
+	This guide was submitted by a community member.
+Find something wrong?
+Submit a PR to get it fixed!

 Recipes can be imported in bulk from a file containing a list of URLs.
 This can be done using the following bash or python scripts with the `list` file containing one URL per line.